Gulmarg Wildlife Sanctuary: Geography

 The Gulmarg Wildlife Sanctuary lies in the Pir Panjal Range of the Western Himalayas.
 The Gulmarg tourist resort including the Gulmarg Golf Club and the 6 km long Gulmarg Gondola are surrounded by the sanctuary.
 The elevation of the sanctuary ranges from 2400 m to 4300 m.
 It is surrounded by the forests of the Gulmarg basin and the upper catchment area of the Ferozpur stream.
-The sanctuary is bordered by the forest divisions of Jehlum Valley to the north and west, Poonch and Pir Panjal to the south and the Drang village to the east.
+The sanctuary is bordered by the forest divisions of Jhelum Valley to the north and west, Poonch and Pir Panjal to the south and the Drang village to the east.
 The highly steep terrain of the upper reaches of Ferozpur gorge consists of Panjal volcanics, with exposed acidic lava flows.
 Limestone, shale, quartzite and slate occur throughout the sanctuary.
 The Gulmarg Wildlife Sanctuary has a temperate climate.
 Snowfall during the winter amounts most part of the precipitation.

 Flora and fauna

 The vegetation of the Gulmarg Wildlife Sanctuary mainly consists of sub-alpine forests of silver fir (Abies pindrow), silver birch (Betula utilis) and blue pine.
 White and silver fir are restricted to moist aspects and is associated with Pinus griffithii, Taxus wallichiana and Picea smithiana at lower altitudes.
 Silver birch is spread out in the mountain ridges which borders the alpine pastures between 3000 m and 3500 m.
 At lower altitudes, Pinus griffithi are predominant in the blue pine forests that surround the Gulmarg resort.
 They are mixed with spruce – Picea smithiana, maple – Acer cappadocicum and yew – Taxus wallichiana.
 The alpine meadows are dominated by the herbaceous flora of different species.
 These include corydalis, inula, potentilla, primula, gentiana, rumex and iris.
 Daffodils and jonquils of the genus narcissus, which were introduced have become naturalized.
 The sanctuary has also valuable resources of medicinal plants such as Saussurea costus (Jogi badshah), Picrorhiza kurroa and Jurinea dolomiaea.

 The Gulmarg Wildlife Sanctuary has a recorded 95 bird species of different families including Kashmir flycatcher (Ficedula subrubra), Himalayan snowcock (Tetraogallus himalayensis), Impeyan monal (Lophophorus impejanus) and Koklass pheasant (Pucrasia macrolopha).
 There are 31 butterfly species reported from the sanctuary.